RoutingK-it/docs-website/rk-client/installation/precompiled.md

 has_children: false
 ---

-# **RoutingK.it - Client/Daemon precompiled installation**
+# RoutingK.it - Client/Daemon precompiled installation

-You don't need to build the source, but have more control over where the files are installed.
+**You don't need to build the source, but have more control over where the files are installed.**
-{: .fw-500 }

 ## Pre-required tools